brunonra-dev/simple_shell/README.md

 # simple_shell

-Hello, welcome to our first group project, we're replicating the shell Linux
+Hello, welcome to our second group project, we're replicating the shell Linux

 ### version 1.0